raketic-ognjen/Raketic-Ognjen/README.md

 # 💫 About Me:

-### Hi, my name is Ognjen, Husband, Father of the One, Engineer^2 👋 and I ❤️ Innovations, Finance and Math
+### Hi, my name is Ognjen, Husband, Father of the One, Master in Engineering^2 👋 and I ❤️ Innovations, Finance and Math

 **Field of interests**: Innovations, Machine Learning, Investment, Programming and Scientific Programming